GimmiRuski/rencharmer/README.md

 **renCharmer** is still pretty early on in development, so expect things to break or not work.
 Given that and its nature (i.e. modifying source code), I would strongly recommend against using it with projects that aren't tracked using a [version control system](https://git-scm.com/).

+## Functions

+As of right now, **renCharmer** is only capable of two thing:

+- Printing python blocks found inside a script
+- Formatting python blocks using [black](https://github.com/psf/black)

 ## Usage

 ```